bab-lab/bab-lab.github.io/content/people/index.md

       title: |
         McKenzie Kuhn (Ph.D.) <br>
       subtitle: |
-        Primary Investigator (she/her)
+        Principal Investigator (she/her)
         <img src="kuhn-profile.jpg" alt="McKenzie" width="300" />
       text: |
         I am a biogeochemist and physical geographer with interests in carbon and nutrient cycling in northern boreal and Arctic ecosystems.
 From northern Sweden to western boreal Canada, I look to understand how climate change, including warming temperatures, wildfire, and permafrost thaw, will impact northern ecosystems.
 In my new role at UBC, I am most excited to share my love for northern research through mentoring undergraduate and graduate students.
-In my free time I love to explore the great outdoors via waterways and cycling.
+In my free time I love to explore the great outdoors via kayak, bike or ferry!
         <br>

         **Previous Positions**: